scalar-labs/scalardb-samples/scalardb-graphql-sample/README.md

 - Pay an `amount` from a `user` to another `user`
 - Show the balance of a `user`

-In this sample, we will use Cassandra as a storage for Scalar DB.
-The Cassandra server and the Scalar DB GraphQL server will run with Docker.
+In this sample, we will use Cassandra as a storage for ScalarDB.
+The Cassandra server and the ScalarDB GraphQL server will run with Docker.

 Apart from them, we will build a client Node.js application that will communicate with the GraphQL server.
 Please note that this client app is just one example of the clients; since GraphQL is a communication pattern, there are many tools in various programming languages for building applications.